-And it’s not just about moving between tasks; it's about how much time it takes to get back into the flow state once you’re interrupted.
-It's something we don't really think about actively.
 The constant switching between responding to ad-hoc requests, solving bugs, and engaging in discussions was costing us far too much in developer hours.

 Enter - Linear

 Linear is well-known for being fast and clean, helping teams stay organized and efficient.
 I reached out to their community slack and Casey quickly came on board and helped me pitch the product to the company.
-We first did a slack-connect and he became the defacto person in case there is any friction in getting the PMs onboarded and help in answering any questions they may have.
+We first did a slack-connect and he became the de-facto person in case there is any friction in getting the PMs onboarded and help in answering any questions they may have.

 Introducing Triaging